 Burnout has become increasingly common in all organizations and its effects can be far-reaching.
 When professionals feel overwhelmed by ongoing periods of stress and overwork they can become less productive and effective.
-So how can organizations limit their employees’ exposure to stress and implement strategies on how to avoid burnout at work?
+So how can RFP response teams limit their exposure to stress and implement strategies on how to avoid burnout at work?

 What is burnout?